 This may seem obvious, but put extra thought into the overall design and style of your CV, making sure that it remains easy to read, emphasises your main strengths and is aesthetically pleasing.
 This will emphasise your design skills.
 You can send speculative CVs as a PDF.

 - More advice on writing graduate covering letters and CVs for the construction industry.

 3. Assemble a portfolio of your design work

 It’s also a good idea to include a sample of your work with your application.
 This doesn’t mean sending over a back catalogue of everything you’ve ever done – a PDF of a few pages should be enough.

 Decide whether it’s better to compile several different pieces, showing the variety of work you can do, or use one particular project that’s similar to the practice’s work, showing your knowledge of the work you will do on the job.
 Alternatively, if you don’t already have something you want to send, why not do a new mini-project based on the practice’s current developments?
 It’s worth asking your university tutors or lecturers who are industry practitioners what they recommend.

-Following up a speculative application
+4. Follow up a speculative application

 What do you say?
-You should ask if they’ve had chance to review your application and whether they have any suitable roles available.
+You should ask if they’ve had the chance to review your application and whether they have any suitable roles available.
 If they turn you down, don’t keep pushing – move onto another practice.
 If they say there might be vacancies in a few months’ time, arrange with them how you can get back in contact later, if you’re still looking for opportunities by then.